girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Logistic Regression/README.md

 Credit Card Fraud Detection:Logistic regression can be used to find if a transaction is fraud using its features.
 Features can be the date of transaction, mode of payment, amount of payment,etc.
 Email Spam detection:It is used for classification of email as spam and label it accordingly.
 Tumour Prediction: It is used in prediction of whether a tumour is malignant benign after extraction of features from tumours.

+## Advantages

+1. It is easy to understand and implement without making any assumptions of distribution in feature space.
+2. It is fast in nature and can predict classes of unknown records easily.
+3. It gives good results on simple datasets.
+Also, results are even better if the dataset is linearly separable.
+4. Model coefficients are used for finding the relative importance of features.

+## Disadvantages

+1. Logistic Regression is not preferred if the number of observations is less than the number of features.
+In this case, overfitting can occur.
+2. It assumes that dependent variable and the independent variables are having linear relationship which causes disadvantage.
+3.

 ## How does it work?